Derwin Martina: Atlantis FC

 In the summer of 2016, Martina signed with Kakkonen club Atlantis FC.
 In September 2016, he was investigated alongside fellow Dutch players Salah Aharar, Irvingly van Eijma and Ayoub Ait Afkir for match-fixing accusations.
 In December 2016, the players were found innocent, but that the club had been frequently bet on by several groups of match fixers at the same time, raising suspicions of foul play.

 York City

 On 3 March 2017, Martina signed for National League club York City on a contract until the end of 2016–17.
 Immediately after playing in a reserve-team match on 7 March 2017, he was released by the club.

 Achilles '29

 On 15 June 2017, Martina signed for Tweede Divisie club Achilles '29.

 He left the club in July 2018.

 VV Noordwijk

 After being a free agent for 2 years after leaving Achilles '29 he signed for Tweede Divisie club VV Noordwijk on 18 June 2020.

 OFC Oostzaan

 On 1 July 2021, he signed for Derde Divisie club OFC Oostzaan.
+He left the club at the end of the season after they became champion and were promoted to the second division.